daremat/es6-epf/README.md

 > ![info]
 The cookie interface is quite similar to the one we used although it has a different lifecycle, have a look at:
 (developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/API/cookies)[https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/API/cookies]

+### Checklist
+ - [ ] I stored the user game history in sessionStorage, localStorage and indexedDB
+ - [ ] I mapped proper Promise from indexedDB and resolve/reject it
+ - [ ] I know how to use web storage and differences between APIs

 ## Step 6 - Bonus: Production deployment

 Deploy the built application in a nginx docker image for a production ready meme-ory client.